-Kourou is a type of phyllo which I would describe somewhatbetween a plain phyllo (flour, oil, salt and water, sometimes vinegar), and puff pastry.
-Kourou phyllo does not expand as puff pastry nor is it crispy like the plain phyllo.
-It is an unleavened phyllo but light and flaky due to the butter and yoghurt it contains.
+Kourou is a type of phyllo which I would describe somewhat like tart dough.
+Kourou is an unleavened phyllo, light and flaky due to the butter and yoghurt it contains.

 In Greece you can get many types of tyropita (cheese pie) the best of course made with homemade «horiatiko» village phyllo but you can also get it with puff pastry, with bougatsa pastry, with kataifi pastry, with kourou pastry etc. Each one has a very different texture and taste but each one is better than the other.
 The filling is usually made only with feta.
 However, a mixture of other cheese like anthotyro, xynomyzithra or goat cheese takes it to another level.
 I added NOTHING at all in the filling.
 No eggs, no cream, no pepper NOTHING, just to highlight the taste of the cheese.
 If your cheese tastes good, then your tyropita will be perfect.